25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   - Be a Pure functional component.
   - Render _often_.
   - Usually, re-render with the same props.
-  - Be “medium” to “big” in size.
+  - Be "medium" to "big" in size.

 It can be used to memoize child to only rerender if props have changed: